asciinema/asciinema-server/lib/asciinema_web/templates/page/contact.html.md

 [#asciinema:matrix.org](https://matrix.to/#/#asciinema:matrix.org).
 We recommend
 Riot web client (click on big R icon).
 This Matrix room is bridged to the IRC channel, and the discussions are synced both ways (IRC <-> Matrix).

-## Twitter

-Follow [@asciinema](https://twitter.com/asciinema) on Twitter to get updates on new releases, get some tips & tricks and find out about interesting recordings.

-Please don't report bugs via Twitter.

 ## Contacting admin of asciinema.org